Plaster: Medicine

 In orthotics and prosthetics, plaster bandages traditionally were used to create impressions of the patient's limb (or residuum).
 This negative impression was then, itself, filled with plaster of Paris, to create a positive model of the limb and used in fabricating the final medical device.

 In addition, dentures (false teeth) are made by first taking a dental impression using a soft, pliable material that can be removed from around the teeth and gums without loss of fidelity and using the impression to creating a wax model of the teeth and gums.
 The model is used to create a plaster mold (which is heated so the wax melts and flows out) and the denture materials are injected into the mold.
-After a curing period, the mold is opened and the dentures are cleaned up and polished.
+After a curing period, the mold is opened and the dentures are cleaned and polished.